Efficient computation of null affine parameters

-That is, in any ultra-static spacetime the preferred time coordinate, or equivalently the spatial distance travelled, can be used as an affine parameter.
-While this particular ultra-static situation is almost trivial, the discussion now readily generalizes to both static and stationary spacetimes --- and beyond.
+That is, in any ultrastatic spacetime, the preferred time coordinate, or equivalently the spatial distance traveled, can be used as an affine parameter.
+While this particular ultrastatic situation is almost trivial, the discussion now readily generalizes to both static and stationary spacetimes---and beyond.